xbeat/Machine-Learning/README.md

 Output: Hello, Alice!
 Welcome to Python functions.
 Hello, Bob!
 Welcome to Python functions.

+## Secure Web API Access Design

+Introduction to Web API Authentication

+Authentication is a critical security measure that verifies the identity of users or systems making API requests.
+It ensures that only authorized entities can access protected resources and prevents unauthorized access through request validation.

 ## Deep Recurrent Neural Networks Mastering Sequential Data